Coronavirus / Self-isolation

 There is no definition given for a “suitable place”, and it is likely to be up to NHS Test and Trace and/or the police.
 If they don’t agree that the place where you are self-isolating is a “suitable place” then you may be committing a criminal offence and may have to go to court.
 See below for more information.

-You must provide NHS Test and Trace with the address where you are going to self-isolate and the names of the other people in your household if they ask you for this information.
+You are legally required to provide NHS Test and Trace with the address where you are going to self-isolate and the names of the other people in your household if they ask you for this information.

 It is an offence if you don’t give this information when asked.